mapbox/batfish/docs/configuration.md

 **Any dependencies that cannot execute in Node (e.g. because they reference `window` or `document`) should be targeted by this option.**
 You may need to other precautions, as well.
 But most of the time, this will help you use browser-only libraries without breaking your static build.

-### staticHtmlInlineDeferCss

-Type: `boolean`.
-Default: `true`.

-By default, Batfish reads your rendered HTML pages, inlines the CSS that they need, and defers loading the rest of your CSS until after the `DOMContentLoaded` event, so it does not block page rendering.

-Usually, this is exactly what you want, giving your users the fastest possible initial render.
-However, if you've used [`webpackStaticStubReactComponent`], [`webpackStaticIgnore`], or other means to reduce the amount of HTML that gets generated — so your static HTML does not in fact include all that you need for the page's initial rendering (see ["Minimal builds for single-page apps"])— then the CSS inlined on that HTML page will *not* cover all of its needs.
-When the JS downloads and executes and your actual app gets rendered, you might have a flash of unstyled content lasting until the complete CSS (whose loading was deferred) finishes downloading.

-To get around this, you can turn off Batfish's optimization by setting `staticHtmlInlineDeferCss: false`.
-Batfish will not inline CSS into your HTML pages (which also speeds up your build), and will not defer the loading of your full stylesheet.
-Instead, the full stylesheet will be added as a `<link>` to the HTML's `<head>`.

 ### babelPlugins